Sarah Michelle Gellar: Film roles (2004–2010)

-2010s
+Hiatus and sporadic output (2011–2020)

 Gellar took a two-year hiatus from acting following the birth of her daughter in 2009, and in 2011, she signed to star and work as executive producer for The CW's Ringer, in which she played the dual role of twin sisters, one of whom is on the run and manages to hide by assuming the wealthy life of the other.
-Gellar has stated that part of her decision to return to a television series was because it allowed her to both work and raise her child.
-The series received moderately positive reviews from critics, and went on to have a large fan base, but it was canceled after the first season.
+Gellar has stated that part of her decision to return to television was because it allowed her to both work and raise her family.
+Despite a large fan base, the series received mixed reviews, and was canceled after the first season.
 For her portrayal, she received several award nominations, including one for the Teen Choice Award for Choice Television Actress – Drama.